K3CAN/Misc/Baytech-RPC2/readme.md

 I discovered that if I had picocom open in another terminal, I could echo a command to the /dev/tty device and then see the RPC-2 respond to that command in picocom.
 To anyone more experienced with serial devices, this shouldn't be surprising, but this was my first time attempting to directly interact with something over a serial console and it gave me a solid idea of what I needed to do next.

 I started by writing a perl script that would simply print a command to the /dev/tty device.
-Like the echo command, I could see the RPC-2 respond to the script in picocom.
+After figuring out what line terminator is needed (newline? carraige return?), like the echo command, I could see the RPC-2 respond to the script in picocom.
 Since that seemed to work, I built out the script a little further to include passing the actions I wanted as command line arguments, like "rpcoutlets on 3" to turn on outlet 3.
 Everything seemed to be going well, until I closed picocom.
-Evidently, picocom was doing something to help facilitate that serial communication, because when it was closed, the script stopped functioning.
+Evidently, picocom was doing _something_ to help facilitate that serial communication, because when it was closed, the script stopped functioning.

 Apparently the computer needed to send some sort of signal to the device before it would listen for a command, and then that signal was removed when the connection was closed.
 As long as I had picocom connected, the RPC-2 would happily listen for and respond to commands, but as soon as picocom "hung up", the connection was closed and the RPC unit just ignored the serial port.
 I eventually concluded that I'd have to do something a little fancier than simply printing commands to a tty filehandle.
 Enter: "Device::SerialPort."
-This is perl, after all, so of course there's a module I can use.
-Despite this, it still ended up taking a bit of trial and error, because I simply still didn't fully grasp the intricacies of serial communication.
+This _is_ perl, after all, so of course there's a module I can use.
+Despite this, it still ended up taking a bit of trial and error, because I still didn't fully grasp the intricacies of serial communication.
 Regardless, I eventually was able to use the Device::SerialPort module to successfully open a connection to the RPC-2 and send the needed commands.
 Perfect, now just to integrate the command into Home Assistant….

 ## Home Assistant - Attempt 1

 Well, after a LOT of swearing and frustration, I actually gave up (for a while) on trying to integrate it into Home Assistant.
 The problem was mostly due to the way Home Assistant OS operates.
 Everything runs in containers, and it wasn't clear to me at the time what was actually running where.
 I could SSH into the HA instance and run the command without issue, but when I tried to make Home Assistant itself call the command, it reported that the command wasn't found.
-Weird… I'm sure that will come back later.
+Weird… Well, I'm stumped.
+Time to give up for a bit.

 ## Good enough?